Staff Profile

 Research Student Supervision

-- I have supervised postgraduate research students at both Doctoral (PhD) and Masters-by-Research levels to successful completion of their theses.
+- I have supervised postgraduate research students at both Doctoral (PhD) and Masters-by-Research levels to successful completion.

-- I am currently involved in supervising three doctoral candidates who are undertaking research at PhD level.
+- I am currently supervising four doctoral candidates who are undertaking research at PhD level.

-- I would welcome enquiries from potential postgraduate research candidates who are interested in conducting research linked to the topic areas that are listed as research interests above.
+- I would welcome enquiries from potential postgraduate research candidates who are interested in conducting research linked to the “research interests” topic areas listed above.

 Publications